Henry Paston-Bedingfeld: Family and career

 Paston-Bedingfeld is the only son of Sir Edmund Paston-Bedingfeld, 9th Baronet of Oxburgh Hall, Norfolk, by his wife Joan Lynette Rees.
 He succeeded to the family title upon his father's death on 24 May 2011.
-He was educated at Ampleforth College, then an all-boys private school in Ampleforth, Yorkshire.
+He was educated at Ampleforth College, then an all-boys Catholic private school in Ampleforth, Yorkshire.

-Paston-Bedingfeld served as Norroy and Ulster King of Arms, the junior of the two provincial Kings-at-Arms with jurisdiction over the north of England and Northern Ireland, between 2010 and 2014.
-He had previously been York Herald since 1993 and prior to that Rouge Croix Pursuivant from 1983.
+Paston-Bedingfeld served as Rouge Croix Pursuivant from 1983, and then in 1993 became York Herald.
+In 2010 he was promoted to Norroy and Ulster King of Arms, the junior of the two provincial Kings-at-Arms, with jurisdiction over the north of England and Northern Ireland.

+In July 2014, he retired and was succeeded by Timothy Duke.

-He is an Honorary Vice-president of the Cambridge University Heraldic and Genealogical Society and of the Norfolk Record Society; Sir Henry is a liveryman of the Bowyers' Company and served as Master of the Scriveners' Company for 2012–13.
+He is an Honorary Vice-president of the Cambridge University Heraldic and Genealogical Society and of the Norfolk Record Society; Sir Henry is also a liveryman of the Bowyers' Company and served as Master of the Scriveners' Company for 2012–13.

-He married, in 1968, Mary Kathleen daughter of Brigadier Robert Ambrose CIE OBE MC.
-Sir Henry and Lady Paston-Bedingfeld have two sons and two daughters; their elder son, Richard (born 1975) is heir apparent to the baronetcy.
+In 1968, Paston-Bedingfield married Mary Kathleen, a daughter of Brigadier Robert Ambrose CIE OBE MC, and they have two sons and two daughters; their elder son, Richard (born 1975) is heir apparent to the baronetcy.

+Sir Henry Paston-Bedingfield is the current Coordinator of the Commission and Association for the Armigerous Families of Great Britain.